Skip to content

 Embassy: The Political and Diplomatic Center

-• Acts as the main channel of political communication between the two states.
+• Acts as the main diplomatic channel between governments.

 AspectEmbassy